About AP® Calculus AB Exam

 - Save Time and Money!

 Taking the AP Calculus AB exam can ease you into the second year of college.
 You can save up time and tuition fees by skipping the introductory math course and jump into advanced courses like Calculus II.
-As a result, you can potentially cut through one year of your college and one-quarter of your entire college fees.
+As a result, you can potentially cut through a semester of college and reduce a portion of your entire college fees.

-Moreover, research shows that students who receive a score of 3 or higher on AP exams typically experience greater academic success in college and have higher graduation rates than their non-AP peers.
+Additionally, research shows that students who receive a score of 2 or higher on AP exams typically experience greater academic success in college and have higher graduation rates than their non-AP peers.

 - Introduce Yourself to Calculus

 Taking the AP Calculus AB course will cultivate your understanding of calculus at the college level.
-It will also open up other areas of study like Physics, Statistics, and many different specializations.
+It could also open up other areas of study like Physics, Statistics, and many different specializations.
 Apart from boosting your self-confidence and grip over the subject, you will learn essential time management and study skills needed for college and career success.
-With early access to college-level courses, you have the opportunity to tap into your creativity and intellect that will prepare you for next-stage career goals and challenges.
+With early access to college-level courses, you have the opportunity to tap into your creativity and intellect, which will prepare you for next-stage career goals and challenges.

 Although these benefits make AP Calculus AB an obvious choice for high schoolers, you still need to ask yourself if AP Calc AB is the subject you need.
 Let’s go through a few pointers to help you decide!